-My Name is Karl Antunes and my property is located at 3169 P'2 rd 81504.
-The property that abutts mine To the East is the proposed for Meadow Annexation Anx-2015-455 (375 P'2 rd).
-I feel that me and the Other 239 Dear City Council Member, Property Owners have not recieved enough Time To review all of the into on this Annexation propose / and I did not recieve a reasonable amount of time to gather it.
-Brian Rusche at planning, gave no credible way to voice my concerns and had told me There was know way to record my concerns or the council.
-He said that the deadline on the notice is ot a final and the Knows That The mailings were rushed.
-I cane To the planning desk to get a statement in writing and signed by him at approximately 3:10pm on Nov.
-13,2015 as to his statement that This notice was not the real final date to complain and gether into but e had already left for the day I was Told.
-Please do of proceed with any Annexation plans until proper Time and a new notification is sent out.
-I will be contacting east council person To Explain further.
-Thank-you, Karl Autures
+My Name is Karl Antunes and my property is located at 3169 P's od 81504.
+The property that abutts mine to the East is the proposed fox Meadow Amexation Anx-2015-455 (3775 P's od).
+I feel that me and the other 239 Dear City Council Member, Property Owners have not recieved enough Time To review all of the into on this Annexation propose and I did not recieve a reasonable amount of time to gather it.
+Brian Rusche at planning, gave no credible way to voice my concerns and had told me there was know way to second my concerns for the council.
+He said that the deadline on the notice is ot a final and He Knows That The mailings were rushed.
+I came To the planning desk to get a statement in writing and signed by him at approximately 3!
+10pm on Nov.
+13,2015 as to his statement, that this notice was not the real final date to complain and gather into but, e had already left for the day I was Told.
+Please do of proceed with any Annexation plans until proper Time of a new notification is sent out.
+I will be contacting each council person To Explain further.

-From: Alejandrina Romero <alejandrina.2009@yahoo.com>
+Thank-you, Karl Chitunes From: Alejandrina Romero <alejandrina.2009@yahoo.com> brianr@gjcity.org> 11/10/2015 6:33 PM

-To:

-"brianr@gicity.org"

-vorianr@gicity.org>
+"brianr@gjcity.org"

 Date:

-11/10/2015 6:33 PM

-Subject:

-Re:

-CPA-2015-456 FOX MEADOWS ACCESS PLAN AMENDMENT-3175 D 1/2 ROAD
+Re.: CPA-2015-456 FOX MEADOWS ACCESS PLAN AMENDMENT-3175 D 1/2 ROAD Subject:

-In reference to above annexation and development is absolutely enfuriating...
-I purchased my new and forever home just one year ago, and now I receive the VERY UNWELCOME news that the City of Grand Junction is allowing the lot just behind my property to be developed, which means noise, MORE TRAFFIC and a lot of undesirable new neighbors....which I did not check, prior to owning this property I planned and checked this new property to be my last home and honestly, the brains at city of grand junction will be making it very difficult to live with the new development going on.
+In reference to above annexation and development is absolutely enfuriating...I purchased my new and forever home just one year ago, and now I receive the VERY UNWELCOME news that the City of Grand Junction is allowing the lot just behind my property to be developed, which means noise, MORE TRAFFIC and a lot of undesirable new neighbors....which I did not check, prior to owning this property I planned and checked this new property to be my last home and honestly, the brains at city of grand junction will be making it very difficult to live with the new development going on.

 Being an honest, hard working single person, that pays VERY high taxes to this town, find it very disheartening that you are just looking for another dollar to come for benefits that I have yet to ever see in the way of infrastructure, more safety and so forth....

 I WHOLEHEARTELY OPPOSE THIS PROJECT and hope someone has the guts to tell you, alive, that this is an idiotic plan....

 ALEJANDRINA ROMERO425 1/2 keener StGrand Junction, CO 81504